ga4gh/data-security/AAI/AAIConnectProfile.md

     2. Access_tokens MUST be in JWS format

         1. Access tokens for GA4GH use MUST be in [this format](#ga4gh-jwt-format).

-        2. Access tokens do not contain GA4GH claims directly in the access token.
+        2. Access tokens do not contain GA4GH Claims directly in the access token.

-        3. Broker MUST include a `ga4gh_userinfo_claims` claim as an array of string GA4GH Claim names that can be retrieved via /userinfo in the [GA4GH-specified format](#ga4gh-jwt-format), or include the empty list if there are no further GA4GH Claims.

-            1. The Broker MAY return a subset of GA4GH Claims indicated by `ga4gh_userinfo_claims`.
-If a GA4GH Claim is encoded as an array or an object, the Broker MAY return a subset of elements or fields.

-            2. For example, the user may not agree to release some claims or some items within a list, or the token may have expired, or the Broker may wish to filter tokens if it is enforcing a particular trust model.

-            3. Therefore the response from /userinfo may not have a GA4GH Claim even if the access token's `ga4gh_userinfo_claims` strings hinted that such a claim may have content.

 2. Broker MUST support [OIDC Discovery spec](https://openid.net/specs/openid-connect-discovery-1_0.html)

-    1. MUST include and support proper [Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) (ie must have a `jwks_uri` as required that’s reachable by a Claim Clearinghouse)
+    1. MUST include and support proper [Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) (i.e. must have a `jwks_uri` as required that’s reachable by a Claim Clearinghouse)

 3. Broker MUST support public-facing /userinfo endpoint